quanser/ACC-Competition-2025/Software_Setup/ACC software Instructions .md

 Once you are ready to start developing, follow these steps to start the virtual environment:

+1. Natively in Ubuntu, open the QLabs application and navigate to the SDCS then the Open Plane.
-1. Using the Quanser's custom container navigate to the directory `cd /home/qcar2_scripts/python/`
+2. Using the Quanser Virtual Environment Docker container, navigate to the following directory: `cd /home/qcar2_scripts/python/`
-2. Configure the competition map: `python3 Base_Scenarios_Python/Setup_Competition_Map.py`
+3. Run the following Python script to spawn the competition map into QLabs: `python3 Base_Scenarios_Python/Setup_Competition_Map.py`

+Once everything has run to completion, the QLabs world should look like the following:

 ROS Specific Instructions: ./install/setup.bashros2 launch qcar2_nodes qcar_launch_virtual.py